-A sequence flag is initiated by the start of the waveform playback associated with the step.
-The flag is set before the waveform playback begins.
-The timing of the waveform playback from a flag's transition change is illustrated below, followed with the formulas to calculate the delays.
+A sequence flag is initiated by the start of the waveform playout associated with the step.
+The flag is set before the waveform playout begins.
+The timing of the waveform playout from a flag's transition change is illustrated below, followed with the formulas to calculate the delays.